Spin-Electric Coupling in Lead Halide Perovskites: Faraday rotation measurement

 CH$_3$NH$_3$PbBr$_3$ is considered to be nominally optically isotropic in the high-temperature ($T>T_c=240$K) cubic phase.
 Nevertheless, the single-crystal samples are in general birefringent even above $T_c$, presumably due to built-in stress.
 For this reason, for a generic incoming linear polarization the outgoing polarization will be elliptical, complicating the interpretation of the data.
 To avoid this, we adjust the polarization of the probe light to be along the optical axis of the sample.
 These happen to be parallel to the edges of CH$_3$NH$_3$PbBr$_3$ crystals.
 For precise alignment we minimize the ellipticity of the outgoing beam as a function of incoming polarization orientation.
 Next, in order to use the balanced detection scheme for measuring the changes in polarization, the Wollaston prism has to be oriented at 45$^{\circ}$ relative to the unperturbed polarization direction.
 Typically this is achieved by placing a $\lambda/2$ waveplate in front of the Wollaston prism.
 However, in our case this is not practical as we need to vary the wavelength is a broad range.
 Therefore we actually rotate the Wollaston prism by $45^{\circ}$ from the position where the cross-polarized output is minimal.

 To balance the detector sensitivities, we place an additional infrared polarizer in front of the Wollaston prism to clean the polarization (wire grid on ZnSe.
-The advantage of this option over, {\it i.e.} Glan-Taylor prism, is that the former is less sensitive to the incoming direction and does not change the outgoing beam path).
+The advantage of this option over, e.g., Glan-Taylor prism, is that the former is less sensitive to the incoming direction and does not change the outgoing beam path).
 This polarizer is set to be parallel to the nominal polarization of the beam outgoing from the sample and hence 45$^{\circ}$ relative to the Wollaston prism.
 This way we know that both output beams from the Wollaston have the same intensity and any difference in the readings of the detectors comes from their different sensitivities which can be compensated for by rotating the pellicle beam splitter.

-Once the detectors are balanced their outputs $s_1$ and $s_2$ are sent to the differential inputs of a lock-in ({\it SRS} SR830) synchronized with an optical shopper modulating the input intensity.
+Once the detectors are balanced, their outputs $s_1$ and $s_2$ are sent to the differential inputs of a lock-in ({\it SRS} SR830) synchronized with an optical shopper modulating the input intensity.
 A simple Jones analysis shows that the Faraday rotation angle can be found as

-As we know the thickness of the sample ($d\!\approx\!1.66$mm), the Verdet constant can be now deduced from the slope of $\Theta_F(B)$.
+As we know the thickness of the sample ($d\!\approx\!1.66$mm), the Verdet constant can be now deduced from the slope of $\Theta_F(B)$, see Fig.~\ref{fig:faraday_SM}.

 {\it Light source and intensity dependence.---}The variable wavelength (1100nm-2700nm) probe beam is generated by an Optical Parametric Amplifier ({\it Light Conversion} OrpheusHP), pumped by a amplified pulsed laser ({\it Light Conversion} Pharos; $\lambda\!=\!1028$nm, 290fs pulse duration, 6W@3kHz repetition rate).
-The typical probe beam power at the entrance window of the cryostat was a few mW.
+The typical power of the probe beam at the entrance window of the cryostat was a few mW.
 In order to avoid possible non-linear effects, for each wavelength we have measured the Faraday rotation at different power values and extrapolated the observed numbers to the zero intensity, as plotted in Fig.~{\ref{fig:power}}.
-As can be seen the value of the Verdet constant is almost independent of incident power, with an exception of shorter wavelengths $\lambda\simeq1\mu$m.
+As can be seen the value of the Verdet constant is almost independent of the power of the incident beam, with an exception of shorter wavelengths $\lambda\simeq1\mu$m.
 We believe this is due to enhanced nonlinearity near the two-photon absorption threshold $\lambda=530nm$ \cite{SheikBahae1990}.
 The error bars in Fig.1B of the main text are the 95\% confidence range of the interpolated Verdet values.